 There were, to be sure, especially among the tribe of Ukrainian nationalists, individuals who opposed this credo.
 But the discussions on this question were conducted in a more civilized fashion.
-There were no references to the bayonets of the German and Austro-Hungarian counterrevolutionary armies and no threats of reprisals against the opponents his German and Austro-Hungarian friends showed up, he would make it his business to see that the anarchists were locked up.
+There were no references to the bayonets of the German and Austro-Hungarian counter-revolutionary armies and no threats of reprisals against the opponents of the criminal politics of the Central Rada.
+Now even the nationalists seemed to realize that the politics of the